 Structural fire protection is provided by the El Dorado Hills Fire Department and wildland fire protection by the California Department of Forestry and Fire Protection (CDF).
-A fire hydrant system will serve the new area.
+A fire hydrant system serves the area.

 2. PROJECT VEGETATION (FUELS)

 For wildfire planning purposes the vegetation is classified as follows: